baidu-research/ba-dls-deepspeech/README.md

 # ba-dls-deepspeech
 Train your own CTC model!
+This code was released with the lecture from the [Bay Area DL School](http://www.bayareadlschool.org/).
+PDF slides are available [here](http://cs.stanford.edu/~acoates/ba_dls_speech2016.pdf).

 # Table of Contents
 1. [Dependencies](#dependencies)